Compassionate and respectful workplace cultures

 Positive workplaces lead to happier, healthier staff, and better patient care.

-• The NHS Staff Survey results in 2023 show significant occurrences of workplace bullying.
-18.1 per cent of staff had experienced harassment, bullying or abuse from a colleague, and 10.2 per cent from a manager.
+- The 2025 NHS Staff Survey results revealed that 17.1 per cent of staff who responded to the survey had experienced harassment, bullying or abuse from a colleague in the last 12 months, and 9.11 per cent from a manager.
 See our building positive workplace cultures page for resources to help stop harassment, bullying and abuse.

-• The 2023 NHS Staff Survey results shows that 8.7 per cent of staff had been the target of at least once incident of unwanted behaviour of a sexual nature in the workplace in the last 12 months from patients/service users, their relatives or other members of the public and 3.8 per cent from a colleague.
+- The 2025 NHS Staff Survey results showed that 9.07 per cent of staff who responded to the survey had been the target of at least one incident of unwanted behaviour of a sexual nature in the workplace in the last 12 months from patients/service users, their relatives or other members of the public, and 3.51 per cent from a colleague.
 See our sexual safety in the NHS page for information and resources to tackle sexual harassment.

-• The 2022 NHS Staff Survey showed, 14.7 per cent of surveyed NHS staff reported they had experienced at least one incident of physical violence from patients/service users, their relatives or other members of the public in the last twelve months.
-Through the violence reduction subgroup, the SPF works to prevent and reduce violence towards staff, creating a culture of safety where staff are supported, safe and secure.
-We signpost useful information on address violence in the NHS on our violence reduction page.
+- The 2025 NHS Staff Survey showed 14.47 per cent of staff who responded to the survey had reported at least one incident of physical violence from patients/service users, their relatives or other members of the public in the last 12 months.
+The SPF is supporting the prevention and reduction of violence towards staff, creating a culture of safety where staff are supported, safe and secure.
+Find out more and access useful resources on addressing violence in the NHS on our violence reduction web page.